paulmelis/blender-ply-import/readme.txt

 Rationale
 ---------

-The default PLY importer in Blender (or any Python-based import script in Blender for that matter) is slow.
-This is because during import Python data structures are built up holding all geometry, vertex colors, etc.
+The default PLY importer in Blender is slow (or any Python-based import script in Blender for that matter).
+This is because during import Python data structures are built up holding all geometry, vertex colors, etc. This simply takes quite a lot of time (and memory).

 Fortunately, in foreach_getset() in source/blender/python/intern/bpy_rna.c
 if the passed object may support the buffer protocol.